toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

       </Grid>
 ```

-This just creates a `renderTarget` on the main grid, and has a sub-section below for showing latency stats using colored & named regions that change size and report latency.
+This just creates a `RenderingTarget` on the main grid, and has a sub-section below for showing latency stats using colored & named regions that change size and report latency.

 in the javascript, we also need to take a few steps to support this, mainly adjusting the texts / sizes of elements, and actually recording the latency stats.